Skip to main content

 Filters I Use

-I previously used a Hoya ND1000 (77 mm).
-In bright daylight, it did not allow exposures longer than 60 seconds.
-I eventually replaced it with a Nisi IR ND32000, which shows no noticeable color cast.
+I previously used a Hoya ND1000 (77 mm), but it couldn’t exceed a 60-second exposure in bright daylight.
+I upgraded to a Nisi IR ND32000, which shows zero visible color cast.

 Precautions

-• On DSLRs: cover the viewfinder (using the built-in shutter or a cloth) to prevent light leaks.
+• DSLRs: cover the viewfinder to prevent light leaks.

-• On mirrorless cameras: disable IBIS when on a tripod to avoid micro-movements.
+• Mirrorless cameras: disable IBIS when on a tripod to prevent micro-movements.

-• Switch to manual focus or disable AF to prevent focus shifts during exposure.
+• Use manual focus or disable AF to avoid refocusing during exposure.

 How to Use an ND Filter

-• Measure exposure without the filter: set framing, ISO, and aperture, and measure exposure before attaching the ND.
+• Measure exposure without the filter: set ISO, aperture and shutter speed first.

-At the Accademia Gallery in Florence, I wanted to contrast Michelangelo’s David with the bustling crowd photographing it.
-My tripod was left at the cloakroom, so I positioned myself at the entrance of a side gallery, without any support.
+At Florence’s Accademia Gallery, I wanted to contrast Michelangelo’s David with the flowing movement of the crowd.
+With my tripod left at the cloakroom, I stood at the entrance of a side gallery, handheld.

-I used a Canon 17 mm f/4 TS-E on a Nikon Z8 with an adapter.
-Tilting upward preserved verticals.
-Thanks to the Z8’s IBIS, I shot about fifty handheld exposures between 1/8s and 1s.
+I used a Canon 17 mm f/4 TS-E on a Nikon Z8 via adapter.
+Tilting upward preserved the verticals.
+Thanks to the Z8’s IBIS, I captured about fifty handheld frames between 1/8 s and 1 s.

-In Lightroom, I selected 7 one-second exposures with the best motion effects and opened them as layers in Photoshop.
-After auto-aligning layers, I converted them into a smart object and applied the stacking mode Mean (Layers > Stack Mode > Mean).
+In Lightroom, I selected seven 1-second exposures and opened them as layers in Photoshop.
+After auto-aligning the layers, I converted them into a Smart Object and applied Stack Mode → Mean.

-Back in Lightroom, I converted the result to black and white to remove distracting color spots and enhance readability.
-The merged crowd effect creates a sense of diffuse movement, with only David and a single visitor locked in mutual contemplation remaining sharp.
+Back in Lightroom, I converted the result to black and white to remove color distractions and emphasize the merged motion.
+The final image shows a diffuse “crowd haze,” while David and one visitor remain sharply defined.

 Long Exposure Examples

-Click on the photos below to view them full screen.
+Click the photos below to view them full screen.

 Ghosts Of Tanah Lot Bali Photo Sebastien Desnoulez Photographe Auteur B